 Deforestation has haunted South America for decades, with the Amazon rainforest depleting by more than 6000 sq. km annually.
 Elsewhere, a fraught political landscape has made wildlife a low priority in Brazil and the United States; while Bolivia struggles to provide ongoing care to rehabilitated animals, making it illegal for certain species to be re-released.
 Even in Costa Rica, where environmental protection is paramount, pressures such as climate change and the illegal pet trade make it hard for organisations to protect their animals.
 Time spent volunteering in the Americas will allow you not only to make a meaningful contribution to conservation efforts, but will open your eyes to a world of culture unmatched anywhere else – so why not reach out to see how you can get involved?

 The Americas have certainly increased in touristic popularity over the years, and this trend shows no sign of slowing.
 Avid explorers both young and old flock to the Amazon, Costa Rica and elsewhere in the hopes of witnessing natural biodiversity at its best and, crucially, with the intention to make a difference to the wildlife found in this part of the world.
+Many also choose to volunteer in the Americas.

-The Great Projects are proud to host an array of fantastic and award-winning projects, and the Americas are no exception.
+The Great Projects is proud to host an array of fantastic and award-winning projects, and the Americas are no exception.
 Whether you seek to work with marine life, forest-dwellers or anything in between, there’s a project for you – all we ask is that you have a passion for the protection of wildlife, and are willing to work hard towards building a sustainable future for all species found here.

 No matter your age, ability, or preference towards a certain species or destination, your efforts on a volunteer project are always appreciated.
 The time to make a difference is now, but where will your adventure take you – Bolivia, Costa Rica, or the Amazon?